dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment05.md

 3. Following clinking "join" on the newsletter page, providing the user with (1) confirmation that their registration was successful and (2) providing a button that says "return to previous page" so that the user can return to the page that they were reading/interacting with.
 4. Ensuring that the pop-ups are bold enough and that the background is made quite transparent.

-The most updated wireframes and flow can be viewed [here]().
-Revisions are included in
+The most updated wireframes and flow can be viewed [here](https://drive.google.com/file/d/1md260priQJqlqggeKWmV3ALyhA8StgBB/view?usp=sharing).
+Revisions are included in purple.